The Top 9 Free Online English Level Tests (with Answers)

 This test is specifically great for those who want to sign up for an English language course but aren’t sure at which level to start.

-This test is perfect for those who struggle with time management issues and are looking for a slightly challenging but comprehensive English level test.
+This test is perfect for those who struggle with time management issues and are looking for a slightly challenging but comprehensive English language test.

 They also have options for your speaking and writing skills to be tested, and you can even get a hard copy of the certificate delivered to your doorstep for a fee.